Hub-OS/documentation-website/docs/01-client/04-lua-api/04-field-api/05-encounter.md

 Converts players to spectators when deleted.

+### `encounter:disconnect_input(player_index)`

+Disconnects inputs for the specified player for the rest of the match.

+Allows every client to avoid waiting for inputs from this player, and reduces packets sent by this player.

 ### `encounter:set_background(texture_path, animation_path, vel_x?, vel_y?)`

 - `vel_x`: if unset, uses the "VELOCITY" point on the first frame of the animation.